MisterFlask/PhaserCardGame/src/encounters/events/worldbuilding.md

 # BACKGROUND
  After James Maxwell mathematically derived the theoretical possibility of extraplanar travel in 1855, Queen Victoria authorized usage of the Empire's finest engineers and artistans for engineering the first trans-dimensional gateway to Hell.
 After three decades of failed prototypes, the first stable such gateway (the so-called Buckingham Rift) was completed in 1885.

  The year, now, is 1890.
 The Third Circle Company, a joint venture between the British Trade Delegation and several prominent Brimstone Barons, has established a monopoly on trans-dimensional shipping between London and Dis.
-Their fleet of iron-clad land-crawlers, specially fitted with Maxwell coils and blessed hull plating, makes regular runs through the Buckingham Rift carrying cargo, colonists, and (if certain rumors are to be believed) more sinister passengers.
+Their fleet of iron-clad land-crawlers, specially fitted with Maxwell coils and blessed hull plating, makes regular runs through the Buckingham Rift carrying cargo, colonists, and even important political dignitaries.
 The Company's meteoric rise has disrupted centuries of established trade relationships within Hell, much to the consternation of the Artisanal Guilds and certain members of the Cinder Court who find themselves increasingly marginalized in this new era of British-Infernal commerce.

  (Technically it is not really clear that Hell has any specific relationship to the Christian realm of punishment for sinners, but the aesthetic parallels were strong enough to overcome any academic screeching on this topic, and people simply started referring to it as Hell regardless.
 Some academics still futilely insist that everyone call it "The Maxwell-Babbage Adiabatic Plane", which they certainly will not.)